axpogroup/hiring-challenges/data-platform-engineer/README.md

 Include some of your own thoughts like:

 * how can teams share data with each other?
-* how do you onboard new platform users?
+* how can you ingest data from on-premises sources?
 * who is responsible for what?
 * much more ... what do you think is important?